DIANE STRESING

 Meanwhile, back on Cleveland’s east side, Mac’s Backs in Coventry also has an exceptionally well-read staff, and I believe the store deserves special mention for its cool backstory and steady support of causes that matter to its customers and Ohio neighbors.

 What’s your favorite bookstore in Ohio?
-I’d love to hear about it - drop a note to let others know.
+I’d love to hear about it - drop a note to let me (and others) know.

 Of course, even if your favorite Ohio bookstore is more than a short drive away, most of those listed above have online shopping at their own website or through Bookshop.org.